Coverage-Based Debloating for Java Bytecode: Related Work

-Our work contributes to the state of the art of dynamic analysis for Java programs. \jdbl combines the traces obtained from four distinct code coverage tools through bytecode instrumentation~\cite{Binder2007}.
-The composition of these four types of observation allows us to build very accurate and complete traces, which are necessary to know exactly what parts of the code are used at runtime and which ones can be removed.
-To collect the execution traces, we rely on the test suite of the libraries.
-This approach is similar to other dynamic analyses, \eg, for finding backward incompatibilities~\cite{Chen2020}. \autoref{tab:tools_comparison} summarizes the state-of-the-art techniques to debloat Java bytecode in comparison with \jdbl.
-To our knowledge, \jdbl is the first fully automatic debloating technique that assesses the correctness of debloating with respect to both the successful build of the debloated library and the successful execution of the library's clients.
-Our experiments are at least one order of magnitude larger than previous work.
+Our work contributes to the state-of-the-art of dynamic analysis for Java programs.
+Our technique combines information obtained from four distinct code coverage tools through bytecode instrumentation~\cite{Binder2007}.
+The composition of these four types of observations allows us to build a very accurate and complete coverage report, which is necessary to identify exactly what parts of the code are used at runtime and which ones can be removed.
+To collect coverage, we rely on the test suite of the libraries.
+This approach is similar to other dynamic analyses, \eg, for finding backward incompatibilities~\cite{Chen2020}.

+\autoref{tab:tools_comparison} summarizes the state-of-the-art of published techniques for debloating Java applications in comparison with \jdbl.
+As observed, most existing techniques target bytecode instead of source code.
+DepClean~\cite{Soto2020} is the exception, which focuses on debloating \textit{pom.xml} files based on static bytecode analysis. \jshrink~\cite{Bruce2020} uses a combination of static and dynamic analysis to address the potential unsoundness of static analysis in the presence of new language features.
+To our knowledge, \jdbl is the first fully automatic debloating technique that also debloats code in third-party dependencies, and that assesses the correctness of debloating with respect to both the successful build of the debloated library and the successful execution of the library's clients.
+Furthermore, our experiments are at least one order of magnitude larger than previous works.